Spain and Portugal Travel Tips

 The Euro is the official currency of both Spain and Portugal.

-An amount equivalent to approximately EUR 40 per full day of sightseeing is suggested as a tip for your local guide(s) in Spain and in Portugal in Spain and in Portugal, with EUR 40 suitable for your driver in Spain and EUR 30 in Portugal.
-For half-day excursions, equivalents of EUR 30 and EUR 20 are appropriate for guide and driver in Spain and EUR 20 and EUR 15 respectively in Portugal.
+An amount equivalent to approximately EUR 40 per full day of sightseeing is suggested as a tip for your local guide(s) in Spain and in Portugal, with EUR 20 suitable for your driver in Spain and EUR 30 in Portugal.
+For half-day excursions, equivalents of EUR 30 and EUR 15 are appropriate for guide and driver in Spain and EUR 20 and EUR 15 respectively in Portugal.
 Transfer drivers should be tipped at a rate of about EUR 15 per service in Spain and EUR 10 in Portugal.
-Driver-guide should be tipped EUR 40 fro a full day and EUR 20 for a half day in Portugal.
+Driver-guides should be tipped EUR 40 for a full day and EUR 20 for a half day in Portugal.

 Transfer assistance is at your discretion but if a Guardian Angel performs a special service for you, it would be appropriate to tip him or her at the same rate you would tip a hotel concierge for similar assistance.